TrueConf/Telegram-Bot-for-Control-TrueConf-Server/README.md

 Click on the token in the message text to copy it to the clipboard.
 Then save it in a secure location, as you will need it later to use the bot.

-To access your bot settings, execute the `/mybots` command and select the appropriate username.
+To access your bot settings, use the `/mybots` command and select the appropriate username.
 A menu will open where you can:

-- Revoke the current token, and a new token is automatically generated;
+- revoke the current token, and a new token is automatically generated;
 - edit name, welcome message, description, image;
 - add commands.